catch-muri/catch-muri.github.io/README.md

 ---
 ~~~~

+## Acknowledgements

+We thank the [ARC Training Centre in Cognitive Computing for Medical Technologies](https://github.com/eltimster/arc-medtechai) for serving as a template for this website's source.

 <!-- ## Creating a nested section
 1. Create a new folder in the `root` directory with the appropriate name of the section.
 Place the markdown files in the folder, and any further nesting in subfolders. **This template allows nesting with depth of at most 2.**